kerrin-sofie/rp-prototype/README.md

-# Arbio Reservation Prototype
+# RP Prototype

-A prototype for the Arbio reservation system.
+A prototype for us.

 ## Setup for GitHub Pages